Car Accident FAQ

 Q: Should I Talk to an Insurance Adjuster?

 A: Many clients ask us if they should talk to an insurance adjuster when they are being contacted after an accident.
-The simple answer is that you should not speak to the insurance company until AFTER you have spoken to a personal injury attorney about your case.
-Why you ask?
+The simple answer is that you should not speak to the insurance company until AFTER you have spoken to a personal injury attorney in Atlanta about your case.
+Why, you ask?
 Simple.
 Insurance agents are trained to find loopholes and reasons to deny your claim.
 After all, if they pay you a settlement then their company's profit suffers.
 Insurance companies are designed to generate profit, not payouts.
 And remember, it makes no difference if its your insurance company or the other person's insurance company, they are protecting their bottom line, not yours.